jarekstrzele/obsidian_notes/R U S T/Rust - FreeCode Beginner/_ 0 Rust.md

 --------------
-`rustc` the compiler which takes your Rust code and compules it into binary (machine readable code) `rustup` the command line utility to install and update Rust `cargo` the Rust build system and package manager
+`rustc` the compiler which takes your Rust code and compiles it into binary (machine readable code) `rustup` the command line utility to install and update Rust `cargo` the Rust build system and package manager